maolonglong/redglob/README.md

 - `[a-z]` matches `a` to `z`
 - `[^a-z]` matches any character except `a` to `z`

-In addition, redglob supports Unicode characters.
-When performing a case-insensitive match with MatchFold or MatchBytesFold, the matching is performed using Unicode case-folding, which takes into account complex case mappings in the Unicode standard.

 ## Performance

-redglob is implemented in pure Go and is optimized for performance.
+Redglob is implemented in pure Go and is optimized for performance.
 It uses a simple and efficient algorithm to match patterns against strings, and takes advantage of Go's built-in Unicode support to handle Unicode characters correctly.

 ## License

 Redglob is licensed under the Apache License, Version 2.0.
 See the [LICENSE file](LICENSE) for details.

-## Acknowledgments

-redglob is inspired by Redis's glob command, which provides similar pattern matching functionality.